A Study of Bemcentinib for the Treatment of COVID-19 in Hospitalised Patients

 Time Frame: At Days 2, 8, 15, and 29

-Response Rate will be assessed on a 9-point category ordinal scale.
-Number of participants with response (defined as sustained clinical improvement of at least 2 points (from randomization) on a 9-point category ordinal scale, live discharge from the hospital, or considered fit for discharge (a score of 0, 1, or 2 on the ordinal scale), whichever comes first) will be reported.
+Response rate was assessed on a 9-point category ordinal scale.
+Number of participants with response (defined as sustained clinical improvement of at least 2 points (from randomization) on a 9-point category ordinal scale, live discharge from the hospital, or considered fit for discharge (a score of 0, 1, or 2 on the ordinal scale), whichever comes first) was reported.
+Participants who were not discharged or who had no ordinal scale assessment on a particular study day (including participants who have died prior to that study day) were considered non-responders.

 At Days 2, 8, 15, and 29